IstiCusi/phonon-tensor/README.md

 - CUDA 12.3.0
 - Lib Tensor Flow C/C++ 2.16.1

+## Prerequisites on the Host

+To ensure smooth setup and operation of the Docker environment, the host machine needs to meet the following requirements:

+- **Operating System**: The host must be a Linux-based system, as the scripts and configurations are specifically tailored for Linux.
+- **Docker**: Docker must be installed to create and manage the containerized environment.
+This allows for the isolation of the TensorFlow setup and its dependencies.
+- **wget**: Required for fetching files and resources over the network.
+Ensure wget is installed to handle downloads within the scripts.
+- **git**: Necessary for cloning the repository and managing version control.
+Ensure git is installed to access the latest updates and script versions.
+- **internet access**: You need a good internet connection, so that packages can be downloaded by the docker file

+Make sure these tools are installed and properly configured before proceeding with the setup.

 ## Features

 - GPU Support: Optimized for leveraging GPUs with TensorFlow to enhance